karmada-io/website/docs/tutorials/workload-rebalancer.md

 ```

 Thus, you can observe the rescheduling result at `status.observedWorkloads` field of `workloadrebalancer/demo`.
-As you can see, `deployment/foo` rescheduled successfully.
+As you can see, `deployment/foo` was rescheduled successfully.

 ### Step 5: Observe the real effect of WorkloadRebalancer

-You can observe the real replicas propagation status of `deployment/foo`:
+You can observe the propagation status of `deployment/foo` replicas:

 ```bash
 $ karmadactl --karmada-context karmada-apiserver get deploy foo